dialoa/statement/README.md

     :::
     ```

-    This is the result of running `pandoc -f latex -t markdown` on:
+    The above is the result of running `pandoc -f latex -t markdown` on:

     ```latex
     \usepackage{amsthm}